• Share this on:

 Phytosanitary inspection

-Practically all types of grain, pulses and oilseeds for sowing require a phytosanitary certificate.
+Practically all grains, pulses and oilseeds for sowing require a phytosanitary certificate.
 Some grains and product origins have additional phytosanitary requirements for imports into Europe.
 This mainly applies to seeds for propagation/planting.
 For these products, you must have an official statement that your product is free from specific diseases or comes from an area where these diseases are not found.

 For example:

-• Wheat, rye, barley and other grains of the genus Triticum and Secale originating in Afghanistan, India, Iran, Iraq, Mexico, Nepal, Pakistan, South Africa and the United States of America must be free from Tilletia indica Mitra.
+• Wheat, rye, barley and other grains of the genus Triticum and Secale originating in Afghanistan, India, Iran, Iraq, Mexico, Nepal, Pakistan, South Africa and the USA must be free from Tilletia indica Mitra.
 Wheat, rye and triticale from these countries also require a phytosanitary certificate, including for food or feed purposes.

 • Maize imported into the EU needs to be declared officially free from Pantoea stewartia.
 Maize requires a phytosanitary certificate, for both food and feed purposes.